Sumeet0908/API-Documents_portfolio/readme.md

 documentation and gradually applying stricter technical writing standards.

 ## Tools Used
+- API Reference: JSONPlaceholder
 - Postman for API testing
-- Markdown (.md) for documentation
+- Markdown (.md) using VS Code for documentation
 - Git and GitHub for version control and portfolio sharing

 ## API Source